BitcoinCacheMachine/BitcoinCacheMachine/README.md

 cd ~/git/github/bcm
 ```

-To continue, consider running [BCM in a multipass-based VM](./multipass/README.md).
+To continue, consider running [BCM in a multipass-based VM](./multipass).
 Click [here](./docs/installation/baremetal.md) if you want to run BCM on a computer running Linux (i.e., bare-metal).

 ## BCM Components

 Bitcoin Cache Machine is where your bitcoin-related workloads reside.
-BCM instances are meant to be horizontally scalable by adding commodity hardware.
+BCM instances are meant to be horizontally scalable by adding commodity hardware (PLANNED, see [LXD Clustering](https://lxd.readthedocs.io/en/latest/clustering/).

-Each BCM is composed of the following:
+Each Bitcoin Cache Machine deployment includes one or more of the following components:

-* `cachestack` - a set of LXD components (networks, storage pool, profiles, etc.) and LXD containers that provide caching and underlay network services for Bitcoin Cache Machine components.
-You can install `cachestack` in standalone mode to provide network and caching services to your LAN components.
-If there is no CacheStack on your LAN segment, Bitcoin Cache Machine installs a local copy and uses it internally.
-Cache Stack serves LXD images to your local network (when in standalone mode), hosts one or more Docker Registries configured as a pull-through cache, and provides HTTP/HTTPS proxy services.
-Other services such as a Bitcoin archival node can be deployed to `cachestack`.
+* `cachestack` - a set of LXD components (networks, storage pool, profiles, etc.) and LXD containers that provide caching and underlay network services for dependent BCM components.
+You can install `cachestack` in standalone mode to provide network and caching services hosts on your LAN or corporate network.
+If there is no standalone `cachestack` on your LAN segment, Bitcoin Cache Machine installs a local copy and uses it internally; that is, BCM is dependent on a `cachestack`.

+1) [required] serves LXD images to clients (when in standalone mode),
+2) [required] hosts one or more Docker Registry mirrors configured as [a pull-through cache](https://docs.docker.com/registry/recipes/mirror/),
+3) [required] hosts a [private registry](https://docs.docker.com/registry/deploying/) for Docker images built during the BCM deployment process,
+4) [required] provides HTTP/HTTPS proxy/cache based on [Squid](http://www.squid-cache.org/),
+5) [optional] IPFS node for 1) serving cached data to IPFS nodes on the LAN and 2) and pinning static content to /ipfs,
+6) [optional] TOR SOCKS5 proxy for BCM components making client-server requests,
+6) [optional] RSYNCD server to serve bulk data to LAN clients, such as pre-indexed Bitcoin blockchain data (useful for development),
+5) [optional] Bitcoin border node / archival node serving and downloading block over TOR.
 This can be useful during development; you can have an archival node serve blocks to more trusted full nodes.
 More information about the Cache Stack and its components can be found in ./docs/architecture/cache_stack.md.
 Future versions of cachestack will include DHCP with hostname autoregistration and a DNS cache configured to use TOR.

 * `manager1` [required], `manager2` [optional], `manager3` [optional] -- There are manager LXD hosts to to facilitate the Docker Swarm manager role for the rest of the swarm.
 The docker daemon on each manager host is configured to use `cachestack` as the Docker registry mirror.
 A Kafka messaging stack is deployed to each manager node for distributed messaging and is the system-of-record for user data.
 Manager LXC containers MAY be deployed to independent x86_x64 hardware for local high-availability using LXD clustering.
 (PLANNED) `manager1` is deployed with an administrative web interface exposed over a TOR hidden service.
 Administrative interfaces (e.g., wallet for lnd, Grafana dashboards, etc.) are exposed behind this TOR site.